mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 On mobile, the process is exactly the same.
 However, you might find it a bit harder to copy and paste the Contract Token Address on the mobile app.

-And that’s it!
-You’ve learned how to add your tokens and are a step closer to plunging into the decentralized ecosystem.
-Any time that you need to add MYST into your wallet, you can refer to this guide’s steps to do so.
+And that’s it.
+You’ve learned how to add your tokens and are a step closer to plunging into the decentralized ecosystem!